 - Events – every resource you can find in the dashboard contains a timeline of actions performed on it.
 This gives you an idea of who and how modified the object's state, with the API or dashboard.

 - Logs – Voucherify logs every successful or failed request made using your API keys.
 Each resource contains detailed information about the original request, including the request (and response) body.
 You can find them in the

 - Metadata – The Project Settings section also lets you define the schema for custom fields.

 - Integrations – here, you can turn on and off your third-party connectors.

 projects.
 Each project has separate API keys and membership settings.
 You can invite

-team members to access your Dashboard and help manage your promo campaigns.
+team members to access your Dashboard and help you manage promo campaigns.

 Each team member can have different

 privileges that restrict the information they can see or actions they can take in a project.
-There are 4 predefined roles, being: ADMIN, USER, VIEWER, MERCHANT but you can create your own ones by selecting appropriate privileges.
+There are four predefined roles, being: ADMIN, USER, VIEWER, MERCHANT but you can create your own by selecting appropriate privileges.